polarbearhmm/github-final-project/CONTRIBUTING.md

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](link to CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/polarbearhmm/github-final-project/edit/main/CONTRIBUTING.md).
 By participating in this project, you agree to abide by its terms.

-Thank you for contributing to [Your Project Name]!
+Thank you for contributing to [Github final project]!